sdmoran/sigmapi-web/docs/api/Mafia/v0/Mafia_v0.md

 ### TownNightResult

 A String describing what happened in the town on a specific night.
-Automatically generated, but can be overridden by the moderator.
+Automatically generated, but can be overridden by those with moderator privelages.

 ### TownDayResult

 A String describing what happened in the town on a specific day.
-Automatically generated, but can be overridden by the moderator.
+Automatically generated, but can be overridden by those with moderator privelages.

 Other Notes
 -----------

-A user 'Moderator privelages' over a game if any of the following are true:
+A user has 'Moderator privelages' over a game if any of the following are true:
 1. They created the game
 2. They were crowned a moderator of the game
 3. They have global moderator permissions